Study Abroad Program Overview

-EAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
+UCEAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 UCEAP programs in Spain are administered by UC faculty and staff.
-The UC Faculty Director, who is responsible for all UCEAP Spain programs, maintains an office at the Centro California/Illinois in Barcelona.
+The UC Faculty Director, who is responsible for all UCEAP Spain programs, maintains an office at the Centro de Estudios de la Universidad de California in Madrid.
 The Faculty Director and experienced on-site staff at the Córdoba office help students integrate into Spanish culture and provide assistance with academics, housing, safety, and other issues.

-Spanish language and culture is the focus of this program.
-Students who demonstrate a firm command of first-year Spanish language may select an elective course to accompany the required grammar and history courses.
-Electives include upper- and lower-division choices.
+The Language & Culture program at the University of Córdoba focuses on Spanish language and culture, while also placing special emphasis on Andalucía.
+It looks closely at the art and history of the region, as well as its ties to North Africa.
+Students who demonstrate a firm command of first-year Spanish language may select more elective courses to accompany the required grammar and history courses.

 Internships, Research, and Independent Study